-Promoting study in the United States is one of the five core programs of American Spaces.
+Promoting study in the United States is one of the six core programs of American Spaces.
 The Bureau of Educational and Cultural Affairs EducationUSA program is the official source of information on U.S. higher education for American Spaces and the students and parents in their communities.
 Here’s are some resources created by the Office of American Spaces:

 - Webinar Discussion guides with background information, tips on how to run this program virtually, and discussion questions

 EducationUSA has a network of over 430 international student advising centers in more than 175 countries and territories.
 Some of these centers are located at American Spaces, while some are at the offices of EducationUSA partners or other locations.
 The network promotes U.S. higher education to students around the world by offering accurate, comprehensive and current information about opportunities to study at accredited post-secondary institutions in the United States.

 Each American Space should work with the closest EducationUSA Advising Center and the embassy/consulate to plan how to be most helpful and effective in connecting students interested in studying in the United States with the information they need.
 Excellent information and guidance is available on the EducationUSA website.
 All American Spaces should have at least the EducationUSA Essential set of up-to-date information materials on U.S. higher education.
 These can be obtained on eShop.

 Resources for Educational Advising